 …the only thing that has redeemed me from a traumatic brain injury and concurrent multi-dimensional post traumatic stress…

-…the only thing that has redeemed me from innumerable concomitant symptoms that spawned from these core ailments…
+…the only thing that has redeemed me from innumerable concomitant symptoms spawning from these first two ailments…

-…the only thing that has redeemed me from the embarrassment of having to nurse myself daily for years on end, go to four to five doctors’ appointments a week, not being able to make a steady living and have to live at home for years throughout my mid-twenties…
+…the only thing that has redeemed me from the embarrassment of having to nurse myself daily for years on end, go to four to five medical appointments a week, not being able to make a steady living and be forced to live at home for the entirety of my twenties…

 …the only thing that has redeemed me from having to defend the legitimacy of my suffering through two insurance lawsuits that lasted over four years…